Kong/kong/CONTRIBUTING.md

 ## Contributing

-We welcome contributions of all kinds, there is no need to do code to be helpful!
-All of the following tasks are noble and worthy contributions that you can make without coding:
+In addition to code enhancements and bug fixes, you can contribute by

 - Reporting a bug (see the [report bugs](#where-to-report-bugs) section)
 - Helping other members of the community on the support channels